Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: The capacity of GNNs for MI-LCQPs

 \section{The capacity of GNNs for MI-LCQPs}

-In this section, we discuss the expressive power of GNNs for mixed-integer linearly constrained quadratic programs (MI-LCQPs), for which the general form is almost the same as \eqref{eq:LCQP} except that some entries of $x$ are constrained to be integers: $x_j\in \bZ,\ \forall~j\in I$, where $I \subset \{1,2,\dots,n\}$ collects the indices of all integer variables.
-Before proceeding, we extend LCQP-graphs and the corresponding GNNs and target mappings to the MI-LCQP setting.
+In this section, we turn to mixed-integer linearly constrained quadratic program (MI-LCQP), which is almost the same as LCQP \eqref{eq:LCQP} except that some entries of $x$ are constrained to be integers: $x_j\in \bZ,\ \forall~j\in I$, where $I \subset \{1,2,\dots,n\}$ collects the indices of all integer variables.